Open Quantum Neural Networks: From Fundamental Concepts to Implementations with Atoms and PhotonsCopyright: © Markus Müller

 The overarching goal of this theoretical research program, which started in October 2019, is to establish and explore a conceptual framework for quantum neural networks, based on concepts from open many-body quantum systems, and to identify quantum optical physical building blocks for the practical implementation of such a quantum processor paradigm.
 Thereby, the project aims at laying the foundation for quantum neuromorphic engineering of quantum neural hardware in state-of-the-art and newly emerging experimental systems, including trapped ions, Rydberg atoms and hybrid platforms.

-In a recent work we proposed a new framework to understand how quantum effects may impact on the dynamics of neural networks.
-In particular, we developed an open-system quantum generalisation of the celebrated Hopfield neural network, a simple toy model of associative memory, which allowed us to treat thermal and quantum coherent effects on the same footing.
+In recent works [1,2] we proposed a new framework to understand how quantum effects may impact on the dynamics of neural networks.
+In particular, we developed open-system quantum generalisations of the celebrated Hopfield and Potts-Hopfield neural networks, simple toy models of associative memory, which allowed us to treat thermal and quantum coherent effects on the same footing.

 Open quantum generalisation of Hopfield neural networks, P. Rotondo, M. Marcuzzi, J. P. Garrahan, I. Lesanovsky, and M. Müller, Journal of Physics A: Mathematical and Theoretical 51, 115301 (2018).